 A: The bargaining team recommended this tentative agreement for ratification.
-The decision is based on a number of factors such as (1) the preliminary objection on remote simultaneous interpretation, (2) the replication principle, which means that the arbitrator will replicate what the parties had negotiated at the bargaining table.
-This means there is little chance of having a better deal than what it is currently proposed, and (3) not delaying the signature of the collective agreement unnecessarily and hence its implementation (benefits, salary & allowances).
+The decision is based on a number of factors such as (1) the replication principle, which means that the arbitrator would replicate what the parties would have negotiated at the bargaining table.
+This means there is little chance of having a better deal than what it is currently proposed, and (2) not delaying the signature of the collective agreement unnecessarily and hence its implementation (benefits, salary & allowances).